Opinion | Merrick Garland has shown that he’s taking Jan. 6 seriously. But the public’s patience is limited.

 He also spent time on voting rights, forcefully urging Congress to act to ensure that every eligible voter can cast a ballot that counts.
 He made clear that without new legislation, the department cannot uphold the sacred right to vote.
 But this must include not only reforms to guarantee access to voting but also to prevent the subversion of elections — including antics such as those leading up to Jan.
 6 and state laws that Republicans are contemplating to displace impartial election workers.

-Indeed, Garland could have been much more explicit about the nonviolent elements of the coup attempt that took place before Jan.
+Garland could have been more explicit about the nonviolent elements of the coup attempt that took place before Jan.
 6. He did not talk about Donald Trump’s attempts to strong-arm the Georgia secretary of state or to lean on Michigan election officials.
 He did not discuss the former president’s unacceptable pressure on Justice Department officials to declare the election fraudulent.
-And he did not talk about schemes to have the vice president violate his oath and stop the electoral vote count, although he did make generic promises to “defend our democratic institutions from attack.”
+And he did not talk about schemes to have the vice president violate his oath and stop the electoral vote count, although he did broadly promise to “defend our democratic institutions from attack.”
+His sweeping pledge to investigate interference in counting electoral votes, at the very least, did not wall-off pre-Jan.
+6 as the basis for criminal investigation and prosecution.

 The proof will come as the investigation runs its course.
 Will the former president and his cronies suffer any price for the nonviolent aspects of the attempt to overthrow the election?
 If not, the next John Eastman memo might be more successful.
 That is, Trump or some other wannabe authoritarian might use obviously disingenuous readings of the Constitution and federal laws to allow a candidate to block a legitimate winner from assuming office.